Meeting Time: December 12, 2023 at 11:30am PST

 • 19148926_10209308890981475_5285048992437176722_n

-Josh G 10 months ago
+Josh G about 1 year ago

 As a resident of the Prescott neighborhood in D3, I strongly advocate for prioritizing calm streets, especially around parks and playgrounds.
 I support the resolution to explore a 3-year pilot Short-Term Encroachment Permit Program and move the city towards enhanced road safety measures.
 It’s a step towards reducing accidents and fatalities.